 Drying Tomatoes.
 Tomatoes have been dried in the open sun for centuries in Italy.
 Packed with flavor and taste, if they are dried correctly they are great to use in salads and Italian dishes.
 Successfully dried tomatoes will still be fairly soft, those not so will be like shoe leather and about as interesting to taste!

-When drying fruit make sure that you only use the best fruit that has been tree-ripened.
+The best tip in the drying fruit process is to make sure that you only use the best fruit that has been tree-ripened.
 Discard any fruit that has been eaten or stung by insects.
 Any fruit that is overripe will not dry successfully.

 Make sure that all drying racks are covered with your cloth of choice and place your fruit in a single layer, without touching on the racks.
 Cover again with your cloth if you are putting them outside.